se-tuebingen/oopsla-2025-artifact-axcut/STEP-BY-STEP.md

 To go one level up in the directory tree, run `cd ..` and to list the structure of the current directory, run `ll`.

 ### Running the benchmarks
-To conduct the benchmarks (described in Section 5.2), run
+To conduct the benchmarks (described in Section 5.2) from outside the container, run

 ```
 docker exec -it axcut-container bash -c "cd benchmark-programs && make bench && make show"